 Lassen Volcanic is located in Northern California.
 Click here for Google Maps directions.

 The closest major airport to Lassen is 3 hours away in Sacramento (CA).
 Most out-of-state visitors will be best to fly into there, rent a vehicle, and make the drive up.
 There are 2 main entrances, one to the north and one to the south, with one main road connecting them.
-There is a third entrance to the northeast, but it is one-way, unpaved, and only and services just a small portion of the park.
+There is a third entrance to the northeast, but it is one-way, unpaved, and only services just a small portion of the park.
 If you’re traveling from afar, I highly recommend adding a visit to Redwood National Park while you’re in Northern California.

 Once summer rolls around and the main road through Lassen Volcanic National Park opens, there is so much to keep visitors busy within the park.
 Lassen’s volcanic activity provides a unique look into the land’s geology, and its beautiful landscapes provide some pretty amazing views and hiking opportunities.
 See my top recommendations below!